-As many as 92% of women survivors of intimate partner violence (IPV) may also experience a brain injury.
+Up to 92% of women survivors of intimate partner violence (IPV) may also experience traumatic brain injury (TBI).

-WHAT IS BRAIN INJURY?
+WHAT IS TBI?

-Brain injury is defined as an insult to the brain that causes a change in how the brain functions.
-It includes injury from loss of oxygen to the brain, and concussion from a hard blow to the head, neck, or body that causes the head or brain to move rapidly back and forth.
+TBI is an injury to the brain caused by an external force.
+A concussion is a form of TBI caused by a hard blow or jolt to the head, neck, or body that causes the head and brain to move rapidly back and forth.